thegworld/gtx-browser/testing/libfuzzer/getting_started.md

-If your fuzz target crashes when running locally and you see non-symbolized stacktrace, make sure you add the `third_party/llvm-build/Release+Asserts/bin/` directory from Chromium’s Clang package in `$PATH`.
+If your fuzz target crashes when running locally and you see non-symbolized stacktrace, make sure you add the `third_party/llvm-build/Release+Asserts/bin/` directory from GTx Browser’s Clang package in `$PATH`.
 This directory contains the `llvm-symbolizer` binary.

 Alternatively, you can set an `external_symbolizer_path` via the `ASAN_OPTIONS`